 A bit further on there’s a large overhang that could almost be described as a cave.
 Directly opposite is the East Temple, rising above Pine Creek.

 A few hundred metres past this overhang is the lookout or overlook.
 High above the lower Zion Canyon, there’s an impressive view of the Streaked Wall, and the Beehives at the far end of the valley.
 You can see the switchbacks of the Zion-Mount Carmel Highway below the west end of the Mount Carmel Tunnel.
 Directly below the overlook is the Great Arch which is recessed into the cliff underneath us.

-After enjoying the view, the sky starts to look threatening and I make a hasty retreat… it’s a fairly quick return back to the car, and there’s only a few drops of rain despite the dark sky.
+After enjoying the view from end of the Canyon Overlook Trail, the sky starts to look threatening and I make a hasty retreat… it’s a fairly quick return back to the car, and there’s only a few drops of rain despite the dark sky.
 After driving through the Mount Carmel Tunnel, there’s a great view back from the side of the road of the Great Arch.
 Directly above the Great Arch is the Overlook.